-Figure 4.6 Comparison of Trends Passenger and Goods transport in comparison with GDP development
+Figure 4.6 Comparison of trends in passenger and goods transport in comparison with GDP development

 Demand for freight transport is generated through decisions made by shippers and transport companies that operate on the freight transport market as representatives of the demand side and of the supply side respectively.
 In the next section we focus on the decision and the decision makers from the demand side.